-RDOS is proposing a set of amendments to the Electoral Area Official Community Plan and Zoning Bylaws for lakes within the Okanagan water basin.
-The proposed policies and zoning regulations would be applied to all aspects of Okanagan, Osoyoos, Skaha, and Vaseux Lakes and their foreshores within the RDOS’s jurisdiction (Electoral Areas “A”, “C”, “D”, “E”, “F”, and “I”).
+Following an extensive public engagement process, on January 7, 2021 the RDOS Board approved amendments to the Electoral Area Official Community Plan and Zoning Bylaws for lakes within the Okanagan water basin.
+The policies and zoning regulations now apply to all aspects of Okanagan, Osoyoos, Skaha, and Vaseux Lakes and their foreshores within the RDOS’s jurisdiction (Electoral Areas “A”, “C”, “D”, “E”, “F”, and “I”).

-The proposed zoning regulations for permitted docks aligns with the Provincial General Permission for the Use of Crown Land for Private Moorage.
-In general, most residential-scale docks, swimming platforms, moorage buoys, and boat launches would not require the Board’s approval, as long as they meet the following conditions:
+The zoning regulations for permitted docks generally align with the Provincial General Permission for the Use of Crown Land for Private Moorage.
+Typically, most private residential-based docks, swimming platforms, moorage buoys, and boat launches will not require the RDOS Board’s approval, as long as they meet the conditions of the bylaw, such as:

-- adjacent to an upland parcel zoned to permit a single detached dwelling;
+- must be adjacent to an upland parcel that is zoned to permit a single detached dwelling;

-- does not extend a distance greater than 42.0 metres into the lake from the upland parcel;
+- dock can be up to 42.0 metres into the lake from the upland parcel;

-- does not impede pedestrian access along the foreshore.
+- cannot impede pedestrian access along the foreshore.

 Intensive Uses Requiring Board Approval:

-More intensive proposals that do not meet all of the above listed requirements would automatically be subject to the Board’s review through a Site Specific Rezoning process.
-This will provide an opportunity for the Board to review any proposals that do not conform to the requirements, including group moorage, commercial docks and marinas, float plane moorage, on a case-by-case basis.
+More intensive proposals that do not meet all of the bylaw’s conditions are subject to the Board’s review through a Site Specific Rezoning process.
+This provides an opportunity for the Board and RDOS administration to review any proposals that do not conform to the requirements, such as group moorage, commercial docks, marinas, and float plane moorage on a case-by-case basis.